reinhardh/dna_rs_coding/README.md

 - Add a unique index to each sequence, and inner code each sequence.

+- For the inner code we decide on a symbol size mi of 6 bit, for the outer code the symbol size mo is 14 bit.
+These values reflect considerations on accessible DNA sequence lengths and optimal code length.

 We are not avoiding homopolymers.
 Due to the randomization of the data, long homopolymers and corresponding errors are very unlikely, and the error-correcting code will deal with those.

 Parameters of the code